 In order to express these qualities in semiotics and category theory, they must first be ontologised funtionally (reduced).
 Trying to grasp them with tools restricted to semiotics and category theory is like grasping into thin air.

 That is actually the point I’m trying to make.
 Category Theory, and even Semiotics, each have their utility, but they are no match for the challenge of a complete representation of knowledge.

-This entry was posted on August 29, 2017 by heurist.
+This entry was posted on Aug 29, 2017 by Heurist.
 It was filed under Category Theory, Knowledge, Knowledge Representation, Learning, Linguistics, Mathesis Generalis, Mathesis Universalis, Metaphysics, Noosphere, Philosophy, Philosophy of Language, Philosophy of Learning, Philosophy Of Mind, Reductionism, Semantic Web, Semantics, Semiology, Semiotics, Understanding, Wisdom and was tagged with Category Theory, insight, knowledge, Knowledge Representation, Language, learning, Philosophy, Philosophy of Language, Philosophy of Learning, Philosophy Of Mind, Reductionism, Search, Semantic Search, Semantic Web, Semantics, Semiology, Semiotics, understanding, wisdom.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.